Frequently asked questions about fees

-If you are personally liable for the UCF full payment must be made within two weeks from the start of your first Term.
+- If you are personally liable for your college fees, full payment must be made within two weeks from the start of your first Term.
 Please note that failure to pay in due time may result in your not being permitted to continue your studies or receive your degree.

-If your UCF is being paid by somebody else (including the University) you will need to provide evidence of your funding.
+- If your college fees are being paid by somebody else (including the University) you will need to provide evidence of your funding.
 Please email a copy to the Finance Office.

 How do I settle my charges during the year?

 Every student has their own College Account.
 All the charges that occur and payments that you make to us during the year show on your College account.
 The charges will cover fees, accommodation and other items such as linen and Formal Hall dining.
 Please note that it is possible to have a credit balance in your College account; this will offset any costs that are charged to your account in the future.

 Your College Account Code (D9XXXXX) is made up of D9 followed by your Wolfson College ID Number (WCID).
 So if your WCID is “11111” then your College Account Code is “D911111”.
 You can find your WCID in the confirmation email you receive from the Tutorial Office.

 How can I pay?

 Our preferred method of payment for Course Fees is bank transfer, but we also accept Sterling (GBP) cheques.

 |A/C NAME||WOLFSON COLLEGE|

 |ADDRESS||3 SIDNEY STREET, CAMBRIDGE, CB2 3HQ, UNITED KINGDOM|